 Colorado photography by Paul Gana.

-I started photographing Colorado's landscapes as a means of documenting my climbs of the state's many majestic mountains.
+I started my serious interest in photographing Colorado's landscapes as a means of documenting my climbs of the state's many majestic mountains.
 Over time I realized that the state's scenery was worth sharing.
 What a more perfect place than Colorado can there be.
 I have heard Colorado being referred to as 'Gods Country', and in the words of the great Teddy Roosevelt when on a tour of this state referred to it as a place that "Bankrupts the English language!".
 I couldn't agree more.

 Most of my photographic skills have been developed by trial and error, with it being mostly error.
 I have also read as many books on photography as I could to get tips, and have asked everyone who does this for a living as many questions that I can think of.